brianmueller/cssi-curriculum/_lessons/python/10-group-lab-loops-functions-mario.md

 ---
   layout: post
-  title: Lab: Itsa Mario - Python Iteration and Functions
+  title: Lab: Its a Mario - Python Iteration and Functions
   language: python
 ---